apache/nuttx/configs/stm3210e-eval/README.txt

             CONFIG_EXAMPLES_NXTEXT_PUFONTID=1
             CONFIG_EXAMPLES_NXTEXT_EXTERNINIT=n

-          If you conconfigured the multi-used NX server (which is disabled by default), then you would also nee:
+          If you configured the multi-used NX server (which is disabled by default), then you would also need:

             CONFIG_EXAMPLES_NXTEXT_STACKSIZE=2048
             CONFIG_EXAMPLES_NXTEXT_CLIENTPRIO=80